15 Great Mobile First WordPress Themes to Boost Your Site Performance

 There are hundreds of responsive themes out there: pretty much every new theme is responsive these days, but there aren’t so many that are truly mobile first.
 And disappointingly, there are themes on the WordPress theme directory advertising themselves as mobile first which actually aren’t.
 So finding a true mobile first theme can be tricky.

 In this post I’ve found 15 of the best mobile first themes you can use on your WordPress site.
-They vary from simple themes with minimal styling or customization options, to full featured themes and theme templating systems.
+They vary from simple themes with minimal styling or customization options, to full featured themes and theme templating systems:

-The default theme that comes preinstalled and activated when you first install WordPress is itself mobile first.
+Twenty Sixteen is an old default theme that comes preinstalled and activated when you first install WordPress is itself mobile first.
 It’s one of my favourites of the default themes, with a clean black and white design and open layout.
 But it’s a bit ubiquitous, so you might want to switch to something else to avoid your site looking like everyone else’s.

 Like many mobile first themes, Sydney uses the bootstrap grid system.
 It includes some nice customization options including colors and fonts (using Google fonts) as well as a full width header image and grid-based front page.